Central Region

 Intern Selection Process

 We are looking for applicants who have a variety of life experiences, independent, open-minded, mature, proactive, and easy to get along with, and who enjoy clinical work in a fast-paced environment.
-We also want applicants with a demonstrated interest and experience in health psychology and primary care as well as an interest in working with a low-income, culturally diverse population.
+We also want applicants with a demonstrated interest and/or experience in health psychology and primary care as well as an interest in working with a low-income, culturally diverse population.
 Fluency in additional languages other than English is a plus.
 Interview factors that contribute to ranking include:

 • Ratings of an applicant’s maturity of self-presentation